fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 And your database models can use any other names you want.

-But for the login path operation, we need to use these names to be compatible with the spec (and be able to, for example, use the integrated API documentation system).
+But for the login *path operation*, we need to use these names to be compatible with the spec (and be able to, for example, use the integrated API documentation system).

 The spec also states that the `username` and `password` must be sent as form data (so, no JSON here).